Thermal response functions and second sound in graphene: Discussion and Conclusions

 As noted in our previous study of hBN, sharp spectral features may emerge in connection with resonant behavior in a particular band characterized by linear dispersion \cite{Schelling:2025aa}.
-Sometimes in the literature these features are referred to as ``first sound''.
+In the MD simulations of graphene, very sharp features connected to resonance in the LA band were observed here in Fig. \ref{fig8} for a system at $T=10$K. Sometimes in the literature these features are referred to as ``first sound''.
 However, in the physical picture developed here, these sharp features in the response function spectra $\tilde{K}_{q}(\omega)$ correspond to excitations which are not distinct from what we call ``second sound''.
 What might occur under certain conditions is that very specific phonon branches may be resonantly excited and propagate at a sufficient velocity to be detected independently from the ``thermal'' second sound.
 For example, in our hBN paper \cite{Schelling:2025aa}, even at the very high temperature $T=1200$K, distinct, coherent modes from the longitudinal-acoustic branch (LA) were observed in the calculations even when the second sound signal was essentially undetectable.

-In the present study of graphene, such sharp features are not as clearly apparent, but may be more noticeable at different length scales, temperatures, or strain conditions.
+Our theoretical understanding in Ref. \cite{Schelling:2025aa}, and also demonstrated here in the $\bm{q}$ dependence observed in Figs. \ref{fig5}-\ref{fig6}, indicates that as the period of a TTG experiment increases to larger length scales, the inherent linewidth due to the details of the phonon band structure becomes more narrow.
+This is because phonon resonances occur for frequencies $\omega \sim \bm{v}_{\bm{k}s} \cdot \bm{q}$.
+Hence, the dependence of $\tau_{ss}$ on the phonon band structure becomes less important as the period of a TTG experiment increases.
+At long enough grating periods, $\tau_{ss}$ will eventually be controlled almost entirely by phonon lifetimes, and hence standard BTE based models are sufficient for many experimental situations.
+This is because as the magnitude $|\bm{q}|$ decreases, the limiting bandwidth due to phonon resonances similarly decreases linearly with $|\bm{q}|$.
+Once the bandwidth due to phonon resonances becomes sufficiently narrow, the GK equation should reliably predict the observed $\tau_{ss}$.